Mark-Seaman/DigitalOcean-2023/Documents/shrinking-world.com/ai/ChetGupta.md

 others.
 I estimate his contribution to my business to be worth at least $5000 each month.
 This allowed me to easily justify the $20/month that he was asking for.

+Here is an excerpt from his performance review:

-Chet has been an outstanding performer at Shrinking World.
+"Chet has been an outstanding performer at Shrinking World.
 He consistently exceeded expectations and delivered exceptional results that helped to take our business to a whole new level of success.

 Chet demonstrated excellent skills and knowledge in his area of expertise and was always willing to